MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guide.md

 6. If it is the first/primary region, provision an AAD DS instance in primary location (optional)

-## File -&gt; New -&gt; “landing zone” for Applications and Workloads
+## File -&gt; New -&gt; “landing zone” for applications and workloads

 1. Create a Subscription and assign the requestor as the “Subscription Owner”.